myhsia/LXGW-CTAN/announcement.md

-Version 1.521H released.
+Version 1.521I released.
+- ApTeX (aka pTeX-ng) is supported.
-- Updated the `.spa` file for punctation compression.
+- Fixed the wrong cmap.
-- Updated the implementation part of the manual.
+- Complete the `\ctex_set_upfonts:nnnnnn` function for the bold type of the sans font when using *pTeX.